-2) Application for a permit to reconstruct the structure must be made within 10 years of the date of the calamity damage.
-If more time has elapsed since the date of the calamity damage and all permits and applications for permits to reconstruct the structure have expired, pursuant to subsection (C)(1) of this section, no further application for a permit to reconstruct the structure may be made, and current standards and minimum parcel sizes as specified in SCCC 7.38.045 for new construction will apply.

-(3) The OWTS to serve the reconstruction shall be upgraded to meet the standards as provided in SCCC 7.38.095 through 7.38.186 or the owner shall demonstrate through past records, physical inspection and testing, as necessary, that the existing system is functioning properly, is adequately sized for the number of proposed bedrooms based on system sizing standards in effect in 2017 or standards specified in SCCC 7.38.130.A.3, and is in compliance with the prohibitions specified in SCCC 7.38.042.

-(4) Any contiguous undeveloped properties of the owner must be combined to achieve a minimum parcel size of at least 15,000 square feet.

-(D) Any proposed new use or proposed expansion of an existing use on a developed parcel served by one or more OWTS can only be approved if all existing and proposed uses on the parcel can be served by an OWTS(s) that meets the requirements for a standard system or enhanced treatment system as specified in SCCC 7.38.095 through 7.38.186.
+- 2) Application for a permit to reconstruct the structure must be made within 10 years of the date of the calamity damage.
+If more time has elapsed since the date of the calamity damage and all permits and applications for permits to reconstruct the structure have expired, pursuant to subsection (C)(1) of this section, no further application for a permit to reconstruct the structure may be made, and current standards and minimum parcel sizes as specified in SCCC 7.38.045 for new construction will apply. - (3) The OWTS to serve the reconstruction must meet or be upgraded to meet the standards as provided in SCCC 7.38.095 through 7.38.186 and is in compliance with the prohibitions specified in SCCC 7.38.042. - (4) Any contiguous undeveloped properties of the owner must be combined to achieve a minimum parcel size of at least 15,000 square feet. - (D) Any proposed new use or proposed expansion of an existing use on a developed parcel served by one or more OWTS can only be approved if all existing and proposed uses on the parcel can be served by an OWTS(s) that meets the requirements for a standard system or enhanced treatment system as specified in SCCC 7.38.095 through 7.38.186.